a00908270/masterthesis/thesis.md

 ## Full featured Web Application

-The graphical interface of the prototype provides a quick overview over neural networks and their status, but does not cover all features specified in the RESTful API.
+The graphical interface of ConbexNN provides a quick overview over neural networks and their status, but does not cover all features specified in the RESTful API.
 It could be extended to behave like a fully featured web application that can be used as an alternative to the API.
 It could also provide a functionality to integrate plugins into the user interface.

 # Conclusion

 This thesis presented an open-source execution stack for neural network simulation  in an effective and efficient way using simple RESTful webservices fostering Kubernetes Cloud container orchestration and microservices.
 Using this technique it becomes possible to scale individual services easily and automatically according to current load.
 Each component is fully interchangeable, as long as the documented RESTful API is implemented.
-A respective prototype system was demonstrated and evaluated on the Iris flower and a wine rating data set.
+ConbexNN was demonstrated and evaluated on the Iris flower and a wine rating data set.
 Furthermore various ideas, to integrate this solution into other neural network platforms, were given.

 Using ViNNSL as domain specific modelling language, enables users to define neural networks without explicit programming skills.